 - Bleed too much, even during everyday activities

-- Feel pain from damage to the nerves
+- Feel pain or numbness from nerve damage

 - Have a dry mouth, mouth sores, or swelling in the mouth